-In 1979, Bantam Books published the original “Choose Your Own Adventure” series, where readers had the opportunity to choose a conclusion for a story based on several potential endings.
+In 1979, Bantam Books published the original “Choose Your Own Adventure” series, where readers could choose a conclusion for a story based on several potential endings.

-Marriage is an adventure in itself, but similarly to the series, it is important to not only be working towards similar outcomes, but to also be on the same page.
+Marriage is an adventure in itself, but similarly to the series, it is essential to work towards similar outcomes and be on the same page.

-If you and your spouse find yourselves on different pages, you risk ending up with completely different and potentially undesirable endings.
+If you and your spouse find yourselves on different pages, you risk ending up with entirely different and potentially undesirable endings.

 Why Getting on the Same Page in a Relationship is So Important

 Being on the same page implies unity, synchrony, and understanding between spouses.
-This is an interesting feat, as partners with differing backgrounds, personalities, and ways of thinking must somehow integrate their differences.
+This is an exciting feat, as partners with differing backgrounds, personalities, and ways of thinking must somehow integrate their differences.

-If partners are not on the same page, they end up working towards conflicting goals, or traveling very different paths to get there.
+If partners are not on the same page, they work towards conflicting goals or travel very different paths to get there.

-Being on alternating paths precipitate unhappiness and culminate in fighting, discontentment, and overall dissatisfaction within the relationship or marriage.
+Being on alternating paths precipitates unhappiness and culminates in fighting, discontentment, and overall dissatisfaction within the relationship or marriage.

-Spouses have more difficulty solving problems and coping with life’s challenges when they are on different pages, then if they are working towards common goals on the same page.
+Spouses have more difficulty solving problems and coping with life’s challenges when they are on different pages than if they are working towards common goals on the same page.

 How to Get on the Same Page as Your Partner or Spouse in 4 Steps

-Once a path is chosen, each party must make a strong commitment to stay in sync with each other so that they do not accelerate onto the next page, or fall behind onto the ones prior.
+Once a path is chosen, each party must commit to staying in sync so that they do not accelerate onto the next page or fall behind on the ones prior.

 There are four steps to assist couples in getting onto the same page so you can ultimately travel your adventures in tandem!